Umuzi-org/tech-department/content/projects/angular-tutorial/_index.md

 ---
+_db_id: 221
+available_options:
+- angular
+content_type: project
+ready: true
+submission_type: repo
 title: Angular Tutorial
-ready: True
-submission_type: repo
-available_options: ["angular"]
 ---

 The official Angular tutorial is great.
 It'll give you a solid foundation from which to work.